RickStrahl/BlogPosts/2025-05/CreatingAndDebuggingDotnetAssembliesForwwDotnetBridge/CreatingAndDebuggingDotnetAssembliesForwwDotnetBridge.md

 Additionally using .NET natively gives you much easier discovery of what's available via the .NET IDE tools that provide rich Intellisense, code completion, CoPilot, Refactoring and easy code navigation.
 All of this adds up to a richer experience.

 Now if you're making only one or two calls into a .NET library from FoxPro it's probably not worth creating a separate .NET component.
-But if you're making a lot of calls back and forth or the code is performance sensitive, then it may very well be worth your time to create a wrapper .NET compoent that you make one or two consolidated calls to and which then handles many .NET operations or entire component functionality.
+But if you're making a lot of calls back and forth or the code is performance sensitive, then it may very well be worth your time to create a wrapper .NET component that you make one or two consolidated calls to and which then handles many .NET operations or entire component functionality.

 I am a big fan of building wrapper components in .NET where you can pass a few key values of input to the wrapper from FoxPro using COM optimized types, and the wrapper then does the brunt of work using native .NET code.
-If you look at most West Wind components like `wwSmtp`, `wwFtpClient`, `MarkdownParser`, this is exactly how those components are built - there's a .NET class that exposes most of the functionality with a few very focused method calls that combine hundreds of .NET calls and a FoxPro front end abstraction that calls into the wrapper.
-This is by far my preferred way of exposing functionality from .NET libraries to FoxPro as it optimizes each platform for what it does best.
+If you look at most .NET based West Wind components like `wwSmtp`, `wwFtpClient`, `MarkdownParser`, this is exactly how those components are built - there's a .NET class that exposes most of the functionality with a few very focused method calls that - in some cases - combine hundreds of .NET calls and a FoxPro front end abstraction that calls into the wrapper.
+This is by far my preferred way of exposing functionality from .NET libraries to FoxPro as **it optimizes each platform for what it does best**.

 I know many of you old FoxPro dogs want to do everything in FoxPro, but one of the big advantages of wwDotnetBridge is that it lets you bridge the gap between FoxPro and .NET.
-It provides an easy on-ramp for experimenting and integrating .NET code into your own applications one piece of code at a time.
+It provides an easy on-ramp for experimenting and integrating .NET code into your own applications, one piece of code at a time.
 Whether you implement a single .NET method that you call from FoxPro, a full class, or a whole complex API of components or business objects - you can choose your own pace.
 Because you're calling a library you can choose how modular you want to go.
-It's a practical way to create small islands of functionality outside of FoxPro that still can easily integrate with your FoxPro application transparently.
+It's a practical way **to create small islands of functionality outside of FoxPro** that still can easily integrate with you existing FoxPro application transparently.

 ##AD##